When Your Dog Goes Blind

 I'm forced to face the truth

-Then a friend came to visit…a friend who has multiple dogs and has lived with dogs all her life.
-She watched my dog stumbling and running into furniture for a few minutes, then stated what to her was obvious.
+One day a visitor watched my dog stumbling and running into furniture for a few minutes, and then stated what to her was obvious.

 Those words knocked the foundation out from under my coping mechanisms, avoidance and denial.
 An unwelcome truth stared me in the face, and I could no longer hide from it.